How to Get Around Copenhagen

 Best Ways to Navigate Copenhagen City Centre

 Check out this guide to navigating Copenhagen as a tourist which includes tips for the best modes of transport – from walking, to cycling, taking the metro, jumping on a bus tour, or hopping on a canal tour.

 Aimlessly wandering around Copenhagen has so many perks.
-Here’s just a handful of them:
+Here’s are just a handful of them:

 - It’s a pretty compact city so you’re able to get from A to B pretty quickly.

 - You can explore everything that the city has to offer at your own pace.

 - You’re able to view all of the city’s landmarks up close.